A sine-square deformation approach to quantum critical points in one-dimensional systems: SSD approach to quantum criticality

 As case studies, we test this criterion on two representative models that exhibit quantum phase transitions.
 The first one is the mixed-field antiferromagnetic spin-1/2 Ising chain with nearest-neighbor couplings under OBCs, and the second is its long-range-interaction counterpart:

 and

 where $\hat{S}_i^x$ and $\hat{S}_i^z$ are the spin-$1/2$ operators acting on site $i$, and $h^x, h^z$ denote the intensity of transverse and longitudinal fields, respectively.
-These models are known to exhibit a field induced $Z_2$ quantum phase transition between two gapped phases, antiferromagnetic (AFM) and paramagnetic (PM) phases~\cite{Ising_pd}.
+These models are known to exhibit a field-induced $\mathbb{Z}_2$ quantum phase transition between two gapped phases, namely antiferromagnetic (AFM) and paramagnetic (PM) phases~\cite{Ising_pd}.

 For each model, we calculate the ground state of the Hamiltonian with SSD using the DMRG algorithm~\cite{DMRG1,DMRG2,DMRG3} and analyze the site dependence of local observables $\{\hat{O}_i\}_{i=1}^L$ to identify the QCP.
 The calculations are performed for system sizes $L=12$, $24$, $36$, $48$, $60$, $72$, and $84$, with the maximum bond dimension of the matrix-product state (MPS) set to 600.
 Specifically, we choose the transverse spin component $\hat{O}_i = \hat{S}_i^x$ and define the following quantities (see also Fig. \ref{def_delta}):